dijasila/GPAW/doc/documentation/manual.rst

 * The maximum change in the magnitude of the vector representing the difference in forces for each atom.
 Setting this to None disables this functionality, saving computational time and memory usage.
-If set to a negative number,  only the magnitudes of the forces are are compared.
-This second method does not account for directional changes in forces.

 The individual criteria can be changed by giving only the specific entry of dictionary e.g. ``convergence={'energy': 0.0001}`` would set